mapschool/mapschool/README.md

 Raster data is how you'd store pictures of the earth, like the kinds taken from satellites, but that's not all that you would use it for.
 Pixels don't need to have colors - instead, each pixel can have a number that represents height and the raster data as a whole stores elevation data.
 Or pixels can store temperature or reflection data and be useful for environmental work.

+##### Raster Bands

+Since raster data can represent a lot of different things, what a pixel contains is pretty freeform: we call its contents 'bands'.
+A normal image has three familiar bands: Red, Green, and Blue.
+Combined, they make a picture we're familiar with.
+Some raster data can have fewer bands, like just one for Elevation, or some can have a lot more - not just visible colors, but wavelengths we can't see, like infrared and ultraviolet.
+When raster data is analyzed and displayed, you can combine and pick bands to use to suit what you're looking for.

 ##### Raster Formats

 Raster formats that aim to compact data and make it accessible fast for analysis and display.
 Some of them are geospatially-enabled versions of common image formats, [GeoTIFF](http://trac.osgeo.org/geotiff/) and JPEG2000.